 The Shiphaven trail offers magnificent views of the Point Wolfe River and its estuary, and insights into the cultural and natural history of the Point Wolfe area through a series of interpretive panels.
 This trail has many boardwalks and stairs for a leisurely stroll.

-The parking lot is located just after the Point Wolfe covered bridge, to the right.
-You have to cross the road to access the trail.
+The parking lot is located to the right, just after crossing the Point Wolfe covered bridge.
+Then, you have to cross the road to access the trail.

 Highlights Throughout the Year